 Meter reading data and messages may be transferred to/from operators and meters by hop-by-hop transmission among sensor nodes.
-Therefore, hop-by-hop security among sensor nodes is recommended to be implemented .
+Therefore, hop-by-hop security among sensor nodes is recommended to be implemented and USN is recommended to provide integrity check of the data exchanged.
+In addition, USN is recommended to provide smart meters with authorisation capabilities for access to smart meters of smart metering operators.